 A few extra bucks never hurt anyone, and that’s precisely why we love summer jobs and short internships.
 While most of these gigs are mind-numbingly humdrum, there are the occasional internships that get us excited.
-Remember the Turtle internship that came with a free luxury resort sojourn in the Maldives?
+Remember the Turtle internship that came with a free luxury resort vacation in the Maldives?

 Learning experience